brycewray/hugo-site/content/posts/2022/07/astro-move-to-mdx/index.md

 The stability of Astro, like any other SSG (especially a JavaScript-based one), is only as good as the stability of its many third-party dependencies; and some of those are still a little shaky at this writing.
 That said, where the RC's readiness for becoming the *real* v.1.0 is concerned, the team is pretty near the finish line on this count --- and, in my view, the new MDX compatibility is a surprisingly big reason why.
 The switch was a gutsy move to make at all, much less at this point in the run-up to v.1.0, but also one that needed to be made.

-To the good folks at The Astro Technology Company: I think you just threw one whale of a Hail Mary as the fourth-quarter clock was ticking down to zero.
+To the good folks at The Astro Technology Company: I think you just threw one whale of a "Hail Mary" as the fourth-quarter clock was ticking down to zero.
 Here's hoping v.1.0 is a winning touchdown.